Fahd-Elgazar/SupportHub-AI/docs/data-contracts.md

 | created_at | datetime | Yes |

 Feedback must create a review candidate.
 It must not automatically update approved knowledge.
+ # Contract Evolution

+Any changes to these interfaces should be reviewed by the project team.

+Breaking changes should:

+- update shared data fields
+- update deterministic tool rules
+- update evaluation cases
+- update documentation